dylanwulf/EasyTourney/README.md

 **Linux Installation: Building from Source**

-1. First, install the development files for GTK+2:
+1. First, install the development files for GTK+2 (or whatever your windowing system is):
   ```
   $ sudo apt-get install libgtk2.0-dev
   OR